dewaanzx/backend_ta/README.md

 #### !!
 Setup your database on .env file !!

-Migrate database
+Import database

-> knex migrate:latest
+> Go to mysql import database file on the file with name "tugasakhir.sql"

 Run Application